• Skip to primary navigation

 Lump sum payments and voluntary separation

-If you choose to leave your current employer after finding a new position or to take a break from the work force, then you may also receive a lump sum payment.
+If you choose to leave your current employer after finding a new position or to take a break from the workforce, then you may also receive a lump sum payment.
 This termination will not qualify as a ‘Genuine’ Redundancy (it doesn’t meet the criteria above), so you will pay tax on the full amount of the payment.

 Retirement and Lump sum payments